Peaceful Divorce and Amicable Divorce Without Court

 What are the Steps Involved?

-9. The Marital Settlement Agreement will be filed by a paralegal in your state or by a neutral attorney in your state based on your preference.
-The cost for this is normally 1-3 hours of legal or paralegal fee plus standard court filing fees.
+- Once you have each signed the Mediation Memorandum, The Marital Settlement Agreement will be created and filed by a paralegal in your state or by a neutral attorney in your state based on your preference.
+The cost for this is normally 1-3 hours of legal or paralegal fees plus standard court filing fees in your state.

 Are there cases that shouldn't be in mediation?